abpprkonsalting/llaVideoRecorder/README.md

 ![zz7](https://github.com/abpprkonsalting/llaVideoRecorder/assets/32166875/bddcd624-f09e-4891-9587-6719c2578fee)

-9- When the user select the start moment, the system inmediatelly returns to the following state, and in the background using a webworker, sends the captured video to the backend, where it's processed and stored related to the sport event.
+9- When the user select the start moment, the system inmediatelly returns to the recording state (so a new eventcould be captured), and in the background using a webworker sends the captured video to the backend, where it's processed and stored.

+The images shown as examples on this readme are doctored, and it's purpose is to show how the directive works.
+For a demostration of how it works in real life, the reader is invited to use the demo on a mobile device with a camera.

-This solution, implemented ussing the browser capabilities to access camera and audio devices, was a first approach for convincing the investors the factibility of the idea, and as such the need to expand the project to use mobile devices, and as such hire new programmers with those skills.
-Eventually, it was determined there was not need for this functionallity, so it was removed from the system.
+This solution, implemented ussing the browser capabilities to access camera and audio devices, was a first approach for convincing the investors the factibility of the idea, and as such the need to expand the project to use mobile devices, and hire new programmers with those skills.

-The solution shown here include some basic template and code from the original project, but it was stripped to the minimum necessary to showcase the functionallity of the directive for recording the event videos.
+The solution shown here includes some basic template and code from the original project, but it was stripped to the minimum necessary to showcase the functionallity of the directive for recording the event videos.

+This directive was part of a project for implementing a social network for sports currently active as of July 2024 (laliguilla.com).

 This code use other available code from github, such as: